 The Legal Ombudsman will normally expect you to have taken the matter through our complaints procedure before he will investigate your complaint.
 You should normally make your approach to the Ombudsman within 6 months of the final letter from us about the complaint.

-- 6 years from the date of act or omission; or
+• one year from the date of the act or omission being complained about; or

 Solicitors Regulation Authority